roman-smrz/erebos/README.md

 `/details`
 Show information about the selected conversations, contact or peer.

+### Chatrooms

+Currently only public unmoderated chatrooms are supported, which means that any network peer is allowed to read and post to the chatroom.
+Individual messages are signed, so message author can not be forged.

+`/chatrooms`
+: List known chatrooms.

+`/chatroom-create-public [<name>]`
+: Create public unmoderated chatroom.
+Room name can be passed as command argument or entered interactively.

 ### Add contacts

 To ensure the identity of the contact and prevent man-in-the-middle attack,